Frequently Asked Questions

 What are your rates?

-How often do I need to come in?
+How often should you come in?

 Do you accept insurance?